 With the Citi Prestige card, you can get yourself and your immediate family or two guests into any Priority Pass lounge for free.
 The card does not get you access to any other lounges.

 Like the Platinum card, you’ll get a 40,000-point sign-up bonus.
 It can be transferred to any of the 12 ThankYou airline partners, including Air France KLM, Cathay Pacific, Etihad, Virgin America and more.

 The card comes with an annual $250 air travel credit that can be used for any flight-related expenses, including airfare.
 That makes it more useful than the similar Amex credit.
 You’ll also get the $100 credit for Global Entry.

 While you won’t get quintuple points for any purchases, the Prestige card is a bit better than the Platinum card when it comes to bonus earning categories.
-You’ll get triple points for airfare and hotels, as well as double points for dining and entertainment.
+You’ll get triple points for airfare and

 You’ll also get a complimentary fourth night at any hotel booked through Citi’s concierge service and other discounts on luxury tours and vacation packages.

 The Ritz-Carlton card is a little different because it’s part of a hotel rewards program.
 That means that the points you earn are only good for rewards offered by Ritz-Carlton, such as free nights.
 If you often stay at a Ritz-Carlton, it might be worth getting, but it is notably less flexible than the other cards on this list.

 This card was revamped and upgraded from a Visa Signature to a Visa Infinite in 2016.
 The new card benefits are similar, but slightly better than the old card’s.
 First of all, the airport lounge program was upgraded from the Lounge Club to Priority Pass.
 And while Ritz-Carlton is not clear on the policy, cardholders have reported that they’ve been able to get guests into lounges for free.